codatio/codat-docs/docs/payables/guides/bill-pay/introduction.md

 :::tip Who is this guide for?

 This guide is for developers building a bill payment solution or other applications using Accounts Payable data.
-The app is intended for demo use only.
+The app demonstrates an example solution you could build.

 :::